DmitryYerusalimtsev/asani/README.md

 # asani
 Lightning-fast IPC communication framework based on Apache Arrow and gRPC.

-There are 2 implementation planned:
+There are 2 implementations planned:
 - IPC using Apache Arrow memory-mapped files
 - RPC using Arrow Flight